 While planning our trip to Belgium it was this history that was uncovered along with many other lost to me facts and truths.

-After the war ended, reverend Thomas Nangle who was a Newfoundland cleric, military chaplain of the Royal Newfoundland Regiment during World War I, began work on erecting a memorial for those brave men of Newfoundland lost.
+After the war ended, Reverend Thomas Nangle who was a Newfoundland cleric, military chaplain of the Royal Newfoundland Regiment during World War I, began work on erecting a memorial for those brave men of Newfoundland lost.
 It was his dream and hard work along with others that brought about the construction of 5 caribou monuments.
-The Government of Newfoundland acquired the land on which to build the memorials from grateful France and Belgium, and Newfoundland was the only Brittish colony to purchase and preserve one of its battle sites in its original condition – Beaumont-Hamel.
+The Government of Newfoundland acquired the land on which to build the memorials from grateful France and Belgium.
+Making Newfoundland the only Brittish colony to purchase and preserve one of its battle sites in its original condition – Beaumont-Hamel.

-Each caribou was built overlooking the enemy line and all situated near or on a place where there was a significant battle involving the Royal Newfoundland Regiment.
+Each caribou was built overlooking the enemy line and all situated near or in a place where there was a significant battle involving the Royal Newfoundland Regiment.